-The LIFE SMART Waste project (LIFE13-ENV/UK/000549) is an innovative pan-European partnership between key bodies involved with addressing waste crime.
-The project will run for five years, from June 2014 to May 2019, and has been made possible with the support of EU LIFE+ funding.
+The LIFE SMART Waste project (LIFE13-ENV/UK/000549) is an innovative partnership between key European bodies addressing waste crime.
+The project commenced in June 2014 and will run until May 2020.

 Waste streams that are of low quality and value, or are difficult to treat, persistently attract criminal activities that profit at the expense of the environment and legitimate operators in Europe’s waste industry.
 These illegal practises are ever-changing and are not easily visible.

 For environmental and partner bodies, there are big gaps in understanding how such illegal markets behave and how to tackle criminal behaviour.
 This poses major challenges, but also opportunities for innovation.

 The overarching goal of the LIFE SMART Waste project is to demonstrate innovative ways of understanding, tackling and reducing waste-related crime.
 The project will develop, test and apply new and modern ways of working, and demonstrate direct interventions to assess and target illegality in waste streams.

 Collaboration is key to the project's innovative approach.
 The project envisages environmental bodies working together to: set intelligence and investigatory objectives using common tools for shared areas of concern; identify vulnerabilities; and tackle illegality.
 Collaborations are likely to involve non-environmental bodies - such as the police, customs or financial authorities - for certain interventions.